 Plus 500 has its own trading platform which means it can offer a range of tools not always found with other brokers.
 These include:

 Plus500 is not only FMA regulated with South Africa (FSCA), Singapore (MAS) to CySEC (Cyprus) regulation.
 One weakness of choosing Plus500 is that the broker does not have an office in New Zealand, which may present issues should you want to engage with the broker in person.

 *Your capital is at risk ‘76.4% of retail CFD accounts lose money’

-Hantec Markets New Zeland is part of the Hantec Group which also has regulated entities for forex trading in Australia, Japan, England and Vanuatu.
-The company has its headquarters in Hong Kong where it was founded 30 years ago and has been licenced to offer derivatives by the FMA in New Zeland since November 2018.
+Hantec Markets New Zealand is part of the Hantec Group which also has regulated entities for forex trading in Australia, Japan, England and Vanuatu.
+The company has its headquarters in Hong Kong where it was founded 30 years ago and has been licenced to offer derivatives by the FMA in New Zealand since November 2018.

 Choosing Hantec Markets gives you access to commissions free spreads starting from 0.6 pips.
 The broker uses Straight Through Processing (STP) which means there is no dealing desk.
 No dealing desk ensures your orders receive the most optimal execution and pricing when you trade.

 Hantec offers the most popular forex trading platform, MetaTrader 4 for both Windows and Mac (via an emulator).
 This is the platform most used by online brokers worldwide and by many of the top brokers across forex markets.
 MetaTrader 4 (MT4) is suitable for a range of trading experience forex traders with Hantec Markets offering based currency including GBP, USD and EUR.
 There is also the option of a demo account to trade virtual funds before real money.

 The best cTrader forex broker in NZ is Jarden Securities.
 Jarden specialises in trading derivatives and offers the following products for trading: